tpartner/LimeSurvey-Image-Interest-Points-5x-6x/README.md

-# Image Interest Points for LimeSurvey 5.x
+# Image Interest Points for LimeSurvey 5.x and 6.x
-**A custom question theme that allows for dropping "positive" and "negative" markers and related comments on an image in LimeSurvey 5.x.**
+**A custom question theme that allows for dropping "positive" and "negative" markers and related comments on an image in LimeSurvey 5.x and 6.x.**

-Compatible with LimeSurvey version 5.x.
+Compatible with LimeSurvey versions 5.x and 6.x.

 ![Image Interest Points](/Interest-Points/survey/questions/answer/multipleshorttext/assets/images/interest_points_2.png)